rwslinkman/metronome/README.md

 - Inject `MetronomeLoginData` to bypass your `GuardAuthenticator` protection
 - Mock `Symfony Forms`  using the `MetronomeFormDataBuilder` and `MetronomeEntityFormDataBuilder`
 - Verify the contents of the Symfony `FlashBag`

+## DEPRECATION NOTICE
+**This project is no longer in active development.**
+**Initially, the project was created in a time when Symfony did not fully support dependency injection for testing.**
+**Also, it was difficult to create mocks that could be used in the Symfony kernel.**
+**Testing your Symfony Controllers was pretty difficult at the time.
+This is no longer the case.**

+**Over the years, both Symfony and PHPUnit have seen great improvements in these parts.**
+**Metronome is therefor becoming more and more obsolete.**
+**It becomes more of a burden than a benefit for projects.**
+**Using the improved dependency injection system, testing Symfony Controllers can be done well without Metronome.**

+**In case you want to migrate away from Metronome, take a look at mocking in PHPUnit.**
+**These mocks can easily be passed in Controllers' constructors when testing.**

 ## Installation
 You can install Metronome using `composer` to get the package from Packagist.